 Now, what about pipe tobacco smokers?
 The American Cancer Society indicates that pipe smokers face many of the same health risks as do cigar smokers.
 Pipe smokers are also at a heightened risk of death from heart disease, stroke, and chronic lung disease.
 Even the use of water pipes (a.k.a., hookah) to smoke tobacco is considered to be just as hazardous to your health as cigarettes.

 Simply put, there is no safe form of tobacco.
 Although you may not hear much about people dying as a result of tobacco use in the 'old days', it's likely that it did affect their health, and maybe even mortality rates.
-With that in mind, if you or someone you know is interested in cutting out tobacco use, check out Smoking withdrawal symptoms and how to quit.

 Good luck as you weigh the facts and make decisions about whether to use tobacco in any form.